Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Quantum coordinate change for flips of ideal triangulations

 \vs

-The following definition and the next one constitute the first main technical definition introduced in the present paper. \begin{definition} Let $\Delta$ be an ideal triangulation of a triangulable generalized marked surface $\frak{S}$. \\ A \ul{\em $\mathcal{Z}$-Laurent monomial} for $\Delta$ is an element of $\mathcal{Z}^\omega_\Delta$ the form
+The following definition and the next one constitute the first set of main technical definitions introduced in the present paper. \begin{definition} Let $\Delta$ be an ideal triangulation of a triangulable generalized marked surface $\frak{S}$.
+Let $\mathcal{V} = \mathcal{V}(Q_\Delta)$.